Anne McCue: Music career

 McCue is a singer, songwriter, guitarist, multi-instrumentalist, music-recording producer, engineer, and video director.

 Early bands

 McCue's first band was based in Sydney and was called Vertigo after the Alfred Hitchcock film.

 In 1988 in Melbourne, answering an advertisement in the local press, she joined all-female rock band Girl Monstar as lead guitarist (1988–1993).
 The band had two Number One hits on the Australian Independent Charts and eventually received an ARIA nomination for best independent act.

 Following her stint with Girl Monstar, she played acoustically around Melbourne, later performing in Vietnam for a year before returning to Melbourne to record her Laughing EP (1996).
 She then joined Australian female trio Eden A.K.A., who signed to Columbia Records in the USA.
-Eden A.K.A. released the album Eden in 1998, and performed in Canada and the USA at the Lilith Fair in 1998 and 1999.
+Eden A.K.A. released the album Eden in 1998, and performed in Canada and the US at the Lilith Fair in 1998 and 1999.